 Blogs on the The European Union’s fundamental values: Democracy, Human Rights and Rule of Law

-Description: blogs on European Union will be written by chair holder, other invited professors, experts, students related to the constitutional law of European Union, Human Rights, Rule of Law, and other topics on Georgian European integration process.
-Blogs will be published periodically, at least once during two month.
-Blog could be also include a video interviews of national and international experts on European integration issues and will be published in the blog section of the Jean Monnet Chair’s website.
+Description: blogs on European Union are written by chair holder, other invited professors, experts, students related to the constitutional law of European Union, Human Rights, Rule of Law, and other topics on Georgian European integration process.
+Blogs are published periodically, at least once during two month.

 European Commission’s Analytical Reports on Ukraine, Moldova, and Georgia’s Alignment with the EU Acquis